microsoft/WhatTheHack/027-OSS-Database-Migration/Student/07-private-endpoint.md

 ## Description
 You will add a private endpoint for Azure DB for PostgreSQL/MySQL You will reconfigure the application to use a connection string that points to the private IP address for Azure DB for PostgreSQL/MySQL.
-You will need to update the ContosoPizza/values.yaml file with the updated values for dataSourceURL, dataSourceUser and dataSourcePassword using the appropriate Azure DB values for PostgreSQL/MySQL:
+You will need to update the ContosoPizza/values-mysql.yaml or ContosoPizza/values-postgresql.yaml values file with the updated values for dataSourceURL, dataSourceUser and dataSourcePassword using the appropriate Azure DB values for PostgreSQL/MySQL:
 ```yaml
 appConfig:
   ...